ant0nisk/pybrl/README.md

 ## Contributors Needed
 ##### What is missing?
-- The Nemeth code is not even close to complete.
+- The Nemeth code is not integrated yet.
 Specifically it needs:
-   - Complete the Dictionary with the compatible symbols
+   - Convert the keys in `nemeth.dict` file to be used within pybrl.
-   - Complete the Logic that handles the Nemeth code
+   - Complete the Logic that handles the Nemeth code translation

 - A solid way to convert files such as PDFs or Word Documents into a plain format that can be used in the program.
 Thoughts on how to do this so far: